reactjs/react.dev/src/content/reference/react/useLayoutEffect.md

 ### I'm getting an error: "`useLayoutEffect` does nothing on the server" {/*im-getting-an-error-uselayouteffect-does-nothing-on-the-server*/}

-The purpose of `useLayoutEffect` is to let your component [use layout information for rendering:](#measuring-layout-before-the-browser-repaints-the-screen)
+The purpose of `useLayoutEffect` is to let your Component [use layout information for rendering:](#measuring-layout-before-the-browser-repaints-the-screen)

 1. Render the initial content.
 2. Measure the layout *before the browser repaints the screen.*